leoReist03/Bookshop/README.md

 # Bookshop
-to start project: nodemon app.js in ./Bookshop/backend
+to start backend: nodemon app.js in ./Bookshop/backend the frontend-server rund on localhost port 3000

+to start frontend: pnpm dev
+in ./Bookshop/frontend
-the server runs on localhost port 3000
+the backend-server runs on localhost port 8000

 TODO:
-Frontent framework einbinden
 Loging
 Login